-To view a PDF of my career to date click here
+To view a PDF of my brand deck click here

-The Annie Phillips art for living brand generates design ideas by taking inspiration from the Annie Phillips archive of original artworks.
-Artworks are reinvented to create compositions that dance and move across a surface.
+The Annie Phillips art for living brand generates creative design ideas by taking inspiration from the Annie Phillips archive of over 300 original artworks.
+Artworks are applied individually or combined to create compositions that dance and move across a surface.
 Space and pattern are dynamically interwoven through the unique rhythm of stripes developed by Annie Phillips creating the recognisable look of the brand.